tpoisot/ms_pop_networks/ms_pop.md

 # Beyond direct interactions

-In this section, we argue that although networks offer a direct access to direct interactions, there is potential in adressing indirect effects too.
-A direct interaction originates in the "physical" interaction of two species.
+In this section, we argue that although networks offer a direct access to direct interactions, there is potential in adressing indirect effects on the existence of interactions too.
+A direct interaction originates in the "physical" interaction of two species, and as we argued before, these can be modified by species traits or local relative abundances.
 For example, predation, or pollination, are instances of direct interactions.
 Indirect interactions, on the other hand, are established "at a distance", either through cascading effet (herbivorous species compete with insect laying eggs on plants), or through physical mediation by the environment (bacterial exudates increase the bio-disponbility of iron for all bacterial species; plants with large foliage provide shade for smaller species).
-As we discuss in this section, these indirect interactions (i) have relevance for the variation of interaction network structure, and (ii) can be studied using classical network theory formalism.
+As we discuss in this section, the fact that interactions are indirectly affected by the presence of other species (i) have relevance for the variation of interaction network structure, and (ii) can be studied using classical network theory formalism.

 ## The basic processes